praveenbaskandi/FxDemo/README.md

 ### Home Screen

 - This image show Home screen which shows the Fx price on Uniswap platform
-- Data is fetching from uniswap Graph Api
+- Data is fetching from Uniswap Graph Api
 - On click of show validator list you can see validator list in the next screen

 <img src="screen_shot/screen_shot_1.png" width="150" height="300"/>